Organizing Your Dissertation: A Reverse Outline

 You can organize your outline using bullet points or in a traditional outline form.
 Many people prefer to simply number their entries.
 Again, the main thing is that you can understand it and it’s easy to read and understand, since this is what you’ll be working from in order to polish your paper.

 Things to Consider When Looking at Your Reverse Outline

 When you’re done constructing your reverse outline, now the work begins.
 Take an honest look at your outline and read through it.
 Is it easy to follow?
 Are there sections or entries that don’t seem to fit with the larger section?
 If there are entries that don’t quite seem to fit, reorganization of some paragraphs, or additional material might be necessary.
 Are there repetitions?
 You might think about cutting one or more paragraphs of the redundant material.

 Most importantly, does the outline provide you with a clear, condensed version of your thesis statement or argument?
 If not, there might be larger structural and organizational issues that need to be addressed.

 Thesis Editor can help you with your reverse outline!
 Our editors are well-versed in writing and organizational techniques, and can walk you through a reverse outline during a scheduled consultation session.
 Sometimes a reverse outline is done by a client after an editing session, and then a consultation is scheduled with the editor.
 This way, the editor can get a version of the reverse outline beforehand and then discuss with the client what editing and organizational changes might be beneficial during the consultation.
 Our editors are there for you every step of the way!
-Contact us today to learn more about our services. < 4 Ways a Professional Editor Can Help Save You Time and Money What It's Like to Work With a Ghostwriter >
+Contact us today to learn more about our services. < Self-Care During COVID-19 EndNote: An Introduction >